-The Black Cedar Trio is devoted to the performance and creation of existing and new chamber music
+Black Cedar is devoted to the performance and creation of existing and new chamber music using cello

-using cello and guitar combined with either wood flute, alto flute, bass flute, or recorder.
-They bring this
+and guitar combined with either wood flute, alto flute, bass flute, or recorder.
+They bring this unique mix

-unique mix of sonorities to Renaissance lute songs and dances, Baroque trio sonatas, Classical and
+of sonorities to Renaissance lute songs and dances, Baroque trio sonatas, Classical and Romantic-era

-Romantic-era salon pieces written originally for violin, cello, and guitar, Appalachian folk music, and
+salon pieces written originally for violin, cello, and guitar, Appalachian folk music, and modern works